MicrosoftDocs/power-automate-docs/articles/ui-flows/run-ui-flow.md

 ## Run UI Flows unattended or attended

 When you create UI flows, you run them either in **attended** or **unattended** mode.
-Unattended is best for aplications that do not need human supervision.
+Unattended is best for applications that do not need human supervision.

 When running unattended, UI flows automatically signs into the target devices that run Windows 10, Windows Server 2016, or Windows Server 2019.
 Once the automation completes, UI flows signs out from the device and reports its activity in Power Automate.